 The objectives of this work are:

-To provide effective email management system insuring rapid handling and accuracy in delivery of emails to both members and non-members of the organization.
+To develop effective email scheduing system insuring rapid handling and accuracyte in delivery of emails to both members and non-members of the corporate organizations.

-The system will help the director to remember event dates and send emails to his staff on the appropriate dates in respect of the events.
+To create email reminder subsystem to enable members of organizations remember event dates and time and send emails to his staff on the appropriate dates in respect of the events.
+The system will help the directors to remember event dates and send emails to his staff on the appropriate dates in respect of the events.

+Desgn a dtatabase of emails which will help to manage current emails and archive old but important mails.
 Delivering scheduled email to the receiver at appropriate time.

-Preventing important emails from getting lost from the database.
+Present a statistical report of mails according to dates and time Preventing important emails from getting lost from the database.

 Significance of the project